ADF National Council

 Milking 650 cows around the year, White Rocks Dairy also runs a multi-award winning "White Rocks Veal” operation.
 Michael has recently started another small dairy which will run alongside the existing farm.

-Michael is a representative on the Australian Dairy Farmers (ADF) National Council and Vice President of WA Farmers dairy section.
+Michael is a representative on the Australian Dairy Farmers (ADF) National Council and President of WA Farmers dairy section.
 He is also President of the Brunswick Agricultural Society.

 As a strong advocate for innovation, Michael is a strong believer in agriculture being able to return value from the market back to farmers and thinks the industry needs to further embrace value-adding farming systems to improve the profitability and sustainability of farming in Australia.